home-assistant/home-assistant.io/source/_integrations/homeassistant_green.markdown

 The Home Assistant Green integration provides hardware information for the hardware configuration page.

-For documentation about the Home Assistant Green please visit the [documentation](https://green.home-assistant.io/).
+For documentation on the Home Assistant Green, please visit the [documentation page](https://green.home-assistant.io/).
+If you are looking to buy one, please visit the [product page](https://home-assistant.io/green).

 ## Configuration